Save the Best for Last

-"Save the Best for Last" is a song by American singer and actress Vanessa Williams, released in January 1992 as the third single from her second studio album, The Comfort Zone (1991).
-The song was written by Phil Galdston, Wendy Waldman, and Jon Lind.
-It is a ballad about a young female admirer of a single man who stands by and watches as the object of her desires goes through years of dating, before he finally unexpectedly decides to initiate a relationship with the singer.
-The lyrics' redemptive themes resonated with Williams' story, as she had put together a successful music career following her earlier Miss America resignation scandal.
+"Save the Best for Last" is a song by American singer and actress Vanessa Williams, released in January 1992 by Wing and Mercury Records as the third single from her second studio album, The Comfort Zone (1991).
+The song was written by Phil Galdston, Wendy Waldman and Jon Lind, and produced by Keith Thomas.
+It is a ballad about a young female admirer of a single man who stands by and watches as the object of her desires goes through years of dating, before he finally unexpectedly decides to initiate a relationship with her.
+The lyrics' redemptive themes resonated with Williams's story, as she had put together a successful music career following her earlier Miss America resignation scandal.